samuelim01/tp/docs/UserGuide.md

 #### 2.7.2.
 Dietary Requirements panel

 The Dietary Requirements panel is designed to help you keep track of your guests' dietary requirements.
-Whenever you specify a guest to have certain dietary requirements, the specific requirements, will be added to the panel, together with a count of the number of guests with the same requirements.
+Whenever you specify a guest to have certain dietary requirements, the requirements will be added to the panel alongside the total number of guests with the same requirements.

 This panel consolidates your guests' dietary requirements to be displayed together, for you to consider when planning the menu for your wedding.
 The panel is also updated automatically whenever you add, delete or edit a guest.

 <img src="images/dietary-requirements-panel.png" alt="Dietary Requirements panel"> <br />

 Things to note:
-- **The panel only displays dietary requirements for guests with RSVP status "yes".** This is because guests with RSVP status "no" or "unknown" are not expected to attend the wedding, and hence do not need to have their dietary requirements taken into account.
+- **The panel only displays dietary requirements for guests with RSVP status "Yes".** This is because guests with RSVP status "No" or "Unknown" are not expected to attend the wedding, and hence do not need to have their dietary requirements taken into account.
 - If a guest has no specified dietary requirements, we will consider the guest to have "regular" dietary requirements.
 - Dietary requirements are displayed in descending order of the number of guests with the same requirements.